RIVN INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces that Rivian Automotive, Inc. Investors with Substantial Losses Have Opportunity to Lead Class Action Lawsuit!

-NEW YORK, April 25, 2024 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Rivian Automotive, Inc. ("Rivian" or "the Company") (NASDAQ: RIVN) and certain of its officers.
+NEW YORK, May 1, 2024 /PRNewswire/ -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Rivian Automotive, Inc. ("Rivian" or "the Company") (NASDAQ: RIVN) and certain of its officers.

 Class Definition: